globoglobito/price-tracker/docs/SECRETS.md

 - `k8s/manifests/db-deployment.yaml` - Database deployment
 - `helm/price-tracker-postgres-values.yaml` - Helm chart values

-The deployment process will fail if any of these secrets are missing, so ensure all 4 are created before running `./scripts/deploy.sh`.
+Create at least the required secrets before running `./scripts/deploy-complete.sh`.
+The `scraper-proxy` and `price-tracker-postgres-credentials` are optional depending on your setup.